Text Art: Blurring The Lines Between Typography and Contemporary Art

 AI made with Stephanie Jagiello

-How has text art evolved in the context of contemporary art?
+How has text art evolved in contemporary art?

 A bold geometric composition of layered shapes and vibrant colors, resembling abstract letterforms.
 This "text art" piece creatively merges typography and design into a harmonious visual experience.